 Nora Parsons Centre is based in Wichenford and is totally operated by volunteers, providing safe and comfortable environment (for the moment) one day per week for isolated and lonely persons living in surrounding villages.

 The members enjoy armchair exercise classes, talks, playing games, etc. We have a visiting hairdresser and a podiatrist too.
 We interact with local schools and organisations, who provide entertainment, for example at Christmas, Easter or Harvest time.

 Most important however is the opportunity to socially interact with others, including the volunteer drivers and helpers.
 They have a two course lunch and refreshments are available throughout the day.

 Transport can be provided, if required.
-We always need more volunteer drivers and if you feel that you would be able to spare as little as 1 hour per week or month on a Monday or a Thursday at 9.30am or 3.00pm, please contact us under 01886 888 374 - a mileage allowance will be paid.
+We always need more volunteer drivers and if you feel that you would be able to spare as little as 1 hour per week or month on a Monday at 9.30am or 3.00pm, please contact us under 01886 888 374 – a mileage allowance will be paid.